Mihai212/mihai212/README.md

 <details>
  <summary><h3> Mihai's Description </h3></summary>
- I am a growth 📈 motivated entry-level Quality Assurance Software Tester, with a strong desire to enhance my knowledge and skills to deliver a high quality service to my future employer.
+I am a growth 📈-motivated entry-level Quality Assurance Software Tester, with a strong desire to enhance my knowledge and skills to deliver high-quality service to my future employer.

-My story began with the "FastTrackIT" Certified Course in September 2023, where I gained🌱 hands-on experience in both manual and automated software testing.
-I actually started in Octomber 2024 a "SQL Complete Mastery Course from Code With Mosh" which I hope it will help me to learn databases to improve my knowledge.
+My story began with the "FastTrackIT" Certified Course in September 2023, where I gained 🌱 hands-on experience in both manual and automated software testing.
+I started a "SQL Complete Mastery Course from Code With Mosh" in October 2024, which I hope will help me learn about databases to improve my knowledge.

-Skills💡acquired in QA Automation/Manual Testing:
+ Skills 💡 acquired in QA Automation/Manual Testing:

-1. Java programming language⚙️;
+1. Java programming language ⚙️ <br>
-2. Selenium WebDriver;
+2. Selenium WebDriver <br>
-3. TestNG;
+3. TestNG <br>
-4. Maven;
+4. Maven <br>
-5. Postman API;
+5. Postman API <br>
-6. Object-Oriented Programming (OOP);
+6. Object-Oriented Programming (OOP) <br>
-7. GitHub
+7. GitHub <br>
-8. Jira
+8. Jira <br>

-Also, during my "FastTrackIT" course, I successfully ✅ manually tested, created and executed test scenarios for an e-Commerce site using Selenium WebDriver in Java, further solidifying my practical testing abilities.
+Also, during my "FastTrackIT" course, I successfully ✅ manually tested, created, and executed test scenarios for an e-Commerce site using Selenium WebDriver in Java, further solidifying my practical testing abilities.

-My motivation is to continue to invest🔎 time and energy in my professional career💼 to build it up and touch my goals🎯.
+My motivation is to continue to invest 🔎 time and energy in my professional career 💼 to build it up and achieve my goals 🎯.
-I aspire to be a Web Developer after some time of getting experience in IT world.
+I aspire to be a Web Developer after gaining experience in the IT world.